Coayala/MetaboDirect/docs/use_guide.rst

 .. code-block:: none

-	usage: metabodirect [-h] [-o OUTDIR] [-m INT INT] -g STR [STR ...] [-f STR STR] [-b STR] [-v] [-k] [-n STR] [--norm_subset STR] [--subset_parameter FLOAT] [--log_transform] [-t] [-c] DATA METADATA
+usage: metabodirect [-h] -g STR [STR ...] [-o OUTDIR] [-m FLOAT FLOAT] [-p INT] [-e FLOAT] [-f STR STR] [-b STR] [-k]
+                    [-v] [-n STR] [--norm_subset STR] [--subset_parameter FLOAT] [--log_transform] [-t] [-c] DATA METADATA

 Program for running all the MetaboDirect analysis pipeline

 positional arguments:
   DATA                  Name of the file with the Direct Injection MS data in .csv format METADATA              Name of the file with the sample information (metadata) in .csv format

 optional arguments:
-	-h, --help            show this help message and exit -o OUTDIR, --outdir OUTDIR
+  -h, --help            show this help message and exit -g STR [STR ...], --group STR [STR ...]
+                        Grouping variables for coloring and faceting figures (Max 2) (default: None) -o OUTDIR, --outdir OUTDIR
-							Output directory (default: MetaboDirect_output)
+                        Output directory (default: MetaboDirect_output) -m FLOAT FLOAT, --mass_filter FLOAT FLOAT
-	-m INT INT, --mass_filter INT INT
                         Range to filter m/z data (min_mz, max_mz).
-The pipeline will not filter m/z values by default (default: None) -g STR [STR ...], --group STR [STR ...]
+The pipeline will not filter m/z values by default (default: None)
+  -p INT, --peak_filter INT
+                        Minimum number of samples a peak must be present to be conserved for the analysis (default: 2) -e FLOAT, --error_filter FLOAT
+                        Max error (e) allowed in formula assignment.
+Peaks with |error| > e will be removed from the analysis (default: 0.5)
-							Grouping variables for coloring and faceting figures (Max 2) (default: None) -f STR STR, --filter_by STR STR
+  -f STR STR, --filter_by STR STR
                         Filter samples based on metadata.
-First enter the name of the feature, followed by the values associated with the samples you want to keep in the analysis.(Example -f Habitat Bog,Palsa)
+First enter the name of the feature, followed by the values associated with the samples you want to keep in the analysis.(Example -f Habitat Bog,Palsa) (default: None)
-							(default: None)
   -b STR, --biochem_key STR
-							File with the biochemical key to use for the transformation network (default: Default key) -v, --version         show program's version number and exit -k, --kegg_annotation
+                        File with the biochemical key to use for the transformation network (default: Default key) -k, --kegg_annotation
                         Set this option to perform annotation of the molecular formulas usingthe KEGG database (default: False)
+  -v, --version         show program's version number and exit

 Normalization methods:
   Options to define how data normalization will be carried out

   -n STR, --norm_method STR
-							Available methods to normalize data are: 'mean', 'median', 'zscore', 'sum', 'max', 'minmax', 'binary', 'none' (default: max)
-	--norm_subset STR     Subset of the data to use for normalization purpouses.
+                        Available methods to normalize data are: 'mean', 'median', 'zscore', 'sum', 'max', 'minmax', 'binary', 'none' (default: max) --norm_subset STR     Subset of the data to use for normalization purpouses.
 Available subset methods: ALL, LOS, PPP.
-LOS uses peaks in the top L order statistics, PPP uses peaks having a minimum percentage of observed values. (default: ALL)
+LOS uses peaks in the top L order statistics, PPP uses peaks having a minimum percentage of observed values. (default: ALL) --subset_parameter FLOAT
-	--subset_parameter FLOAT
-							If using a sample subset for nomalization, this parameter defines the subsample of peaks that will be used for normalization.If not defined, the default values will be 0.3 for LOS and
-							0.5 for PPP (default: None)
-	--log_transform       Set this option to log transform the data.
+                        If using a sample subset for nomalization, this parameter defines the subsample of peaks that will be used for normalization.
+If not defined, the default values will be 0.3 for LOS and 0.5 for PPP (default: None) --log_transform       Set this option to log transform the data.
 (Program will fail if there are peaks with intensities of 0.
-Consider tranforming this values into 1 if log transformation is desired
+Consider tranforming this values into 1 if log transformation is desired (default: False)
-							(default: False)

 Transformation network options:
   Options to control wheter transformations will be calculated and if networks will be constructed

   -t, --calculate_transformations
                         Set this option to calculate transformations based on biochemical key (default: False) -c, --create_networks
                         Set this option to build transformation networks based on transfomations calculatedwith the biochemical key (this options turns -t automatically) (default: False)

 ++++++++++++++++++++++++++
 Input data file (``DATA``)